country-regions/react-country-region-selector/README.md

 - `1.0.3` - Jan 2, 2016 - updated country-region-data, repo link fix.
 - `1.0.2` - October 16, 2016 - Fix issue where source-data.js in lib had no country data.
 - `1.0.0` - July 1, 2016 - initial version.

+### Thanks

+Big thanks to the [create-react-library](https://github.com/transitive-bullshit/create-react-library) tool which I use here (un-ejected) to rollup this component library.

 ### License